About the School

 TU students have clinical experiences in hospital pediatrics during the second semester of their Junior year.
 Dr. Gaston, Director of the School of Nursing, said, “We are very fortunate to be able to use the Children’s Hospital at Saint Francis, northeastern Oklahoma’s only dedicated pediatric facility, for their clinical course.
 Many of our graduates choose to specialize in pediatric nursing.”

 The Nursing program begins clinical experiences during the Spring of the Sophomore year, giving students five semesters to develop their clinical skills, while most programs have four semesters.
 Tulsa has a wide range of hospitals and community agencies that are used by the nursing program.
 Graduates are prepared for employment in hospital and community health agencies.
 Job opportunities abound for TU nursing graduates.
 There is a high demand for nurses that is expected to continue for the next twenty years.

-The School of Nursing has accreditation by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, 404-975-5000 and program approval by the Oklahoma Board of Nursing.
+The School of Nursing has accreditation by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, 404-975-5000 and program approval by the Oklahoma Board of Nursing.
 It is a member of the Council on Baccalaureate and Higher Degree Programs of the National League for Nursing and the American Association of Colleges of Nursing.